Skeletonxf/pulsar-ide-rust/README.md

 ## Install

-Install from Settings view by searching for `pulsar-ide-rust`, or with the command line:
+Install from Settings view by searching for `ide-rust`, or with the command line:

 ```
-$ ppm install pulsar-ide-rust
+$ ppm install ide-rust
 ```

 ###